The importance of 'time in the market' rather than 'timing the market'

 ‘Focus on the escalator rather than the yo-yo’

-Also important psychologically is to tune out media noise.
-When you hear messages of doom in falling markets, you’d never know volatility is normal and expected.
-The news media need stories, but you don’t need the anxiety.
+Also important, psychologically, is to tune out the media noise.
+When you hear messages of doom in today's 24/7 news media, you’d never know that volatility has historically always been been a recurring feature of the market cycle.
+And whilst news channels need stories and attention-grabbing headlines, you don’t need the anxiety.

-The volatility you experience in your portfolio is a milder version of what’s happening overall in the markets.
-Your portfolio’s asset allocation dampens volatility as the fixed-income component acts as a ballast, helping to smooth out returns.
-Also, diversification within each asset class reduces volatility, while minimizing risk.
+The volatility you experience in your portfolio is likely to represent a milder version of what’s happening overall in the markets.
+Your portfolio’s asset allocation should dampen volatility, with the fixed-income component acting as a ballast to help smooth out returns, and diversification within each asset class (and geographically) also mitigating risk.

 'Timing the market' by selling at the top and buying at the bottom sounds straightforward in principle, but in reality is virtually impossible.
 Ironically, the best performing days of the market often occur in close proximity to the worst, so trying to beat the market by taking short-term positions to avoid losses can often mean missing out on the days in which the market grew the most.
 Using the FTSE 100 again as an indicative index to illustrate this point, an investment of £100,000 made in January 2000 and left invested until January 2024 would have delivered a return of £263,152.
 Missing out on just the 10 best performing days during that 24 year period would result in a return of just £200,493, effectively costing the investor 63% on their overall return*.